 Did you know…?
 Thor was the Norse god of the storms, and his name meant "thunder".
 In some stories, his hammer is referred to as a thunderbolt, which would return to his hand after being thrown.

 According to legend, Thor's Hammer Mjolnir, was originally meant to have a long handle so that it could be swung with both hands.
 The old tales say that the weapon was being forged for Thor by a pair of dwarfish brothers.
 In the middle of their work, Loki snuck in to their workshop, disguised as a fly.
 He bit one of the dwarves, causing him to draw the hammer out of the forge before the proper time.
-This resulted in a short handle for the hammer, so the it could only be swung one-handed.
+This resulted in a short handle for the hammer, so that it could only be swung one-handed.
 In spite of that, Thor wielded it with deadly accuracy in defense of Asgard, the home of the gods.